Skip to main content

 • Cross-teammate results -- if B depends on A's output, spawn A first, include A's results in B's prompt

-• Project conventions -- reference /.agents/AGENTS.md and specific rules files
+• Project conventions -- reference the generated bridge instruction file (CLAUDE.md for Claude Code) and specific rules files

 Limitations